psono/psono-client/README.md

     (You will be asked (at the top left) if you want to allow this extension to be installed which you have to permit)

+## Docker

+1. Login to the gitlab registry

+        docker login -u USERNAME registry.gitlab.com

+    (replace USERNAME with your username and enter your password when prompted)

+3. Run the docker image and expose the port

+        docker run --name psono-client -d -p 10101:80 registry.gitlab.com/psono/psono-client:develop

 # Install for developers

 1. Install dependencies